 The Goodman Lectures

 Khyentse Foundation is pleased to announce the Goodman Lectures (「古德曼佛學講座」).
 Every month we will feature a lecture from one of the many Buddhist studies programs the foundation partners with at universities in Asia, Europe, and North America.
 The lectures, delivered by leading scholars in the field, are intended to create a bridge between academic and nonacademic audiences, presenting bold ideas and innovative research in an accessible format.
 All lectures will be freely available online.
+Watch previous Goodman Lectures on KF’s Vimeo and YouTube channels.

 Future Online Talks